mingy6237/ece1779project_k8s/README.md

 Chosen approach for the course project: **Kubernetes (K8s)** on **DigitalOcean Kubernetes Service**, not Docker Swarm.

-These components together satisfy the core course requirements for containerization and local development (Docker + Docker Compose), state management (PostgreSQL with persistent volumes on Kubernetes), deployment to a cloud provider (DigitalOcean Kubernetes), orchestration with Kubernetes resources (Deployments, Services, PersistentVolumes), and monitoring/observability via DigitalOcean’s Kubernetes dashboard, metrics, and basic CPU/memory/disk alerts.
+These components together satisfy the core course requirements for containerization and local development (Docker + Docker Compose), state management (PostgreSQL with persistent volumes on Kubernetes), deployment to a cloud provider (DigitalOcean Kubernetes), orchestration with Kubernetes resources (Deployments, Services, PersistentVolumes), and monitoring/observability via DigitalOcean’s Kubernetes dashboard, metrics, and basic CPU/memory/disk alerts; the DigitalOcean dashboard is used to monitor cluster‑level resource usage (CPU, memory, disk), and an alert policy is configured to send email notifications when CPU utilization exceeds a configured threshold so that the team can react to overload conditions.

 ### 5. Features